HppyCtrlEngnrng/BODEGAME/README.md

 After 10th turn, the score of each player is calculated as an inverse of H2 norm of generalized plant below.
 ![](https://github.com/HppyCtrlEngnrng/BODEGAME/blob/master/rdm_pic/genp.png)

-You get nothing in tha case of the H2 norm is indefinit;
+You get nothing in the case of the H2 norm is indefinit;
 - The closed loop system is unstable.
 - The generalized plant has feedthrough from the inputs to the output.